Students with disability

 What ACT public schools offer

-If your child has a disability, they are welcome and encouraged to attend their local public school.
-These schools are supported to help your child fully participate in school life.
+Children with disability are encouraged to attend their local public school.
+Local schools are supported to help all students fully participate in school life and some students will need:

 Find out how to enrol in a public school.